-There will generally be a Medicaid lien against any assets in the applicant’s estate after he or she dies except for certain limitations (such as if he or she has a surviving spouse, surviving child under 21 or surviving disabled child).
+Medicaid will place a lien against any assets in the Medicaid recipient’s estate with limited exceptions such as the existence of a surviving spouse, surviving child under 21 or surviving disabled child.

 TRANSFERS OF ASSETS

-Assets transferred within a period of 60 months prior to filing a Medicaid application are penalized.
+Assets transferred within the 60 months preceding the filing of a Medicaid application are penalized.
 The 60-month lookback rule, in essence, provides that the transfer of assets for less than fair market value (gifts) within 60 months immediately preceding the Medicaid application is presumed to have been made for Medicaid eligibility purposes.
 Such transfers would render the applicant ineligible for a period of time, called a “transfer penalty.”
 The penalty period is calculated using a formula that changes from time to time.
 The penalty period begins to run from the time an individual is otherwise medically and financially eligible for Medicaid to pay for institutional care.
 In other words, the penalty begins to run when the applicant would be eligible for Medicaid payments “but for” the penalty.
-Transfers and gifts made more than 60 months prior to the application have no consequences in determining eligibility.
+Transfers and gifts made more than 60 months before the application have no consequences in determining eligibility.

 SHARE OF COST

 The Medicaid applicant will be responsible for a share of the cost of care.
 The Medicaid applicant is entitled to:

 - A personal needs allowance of $50 per month if in a nursing home, and $135.80 per month for a resident in an ALF.An applicant receiving home care retains $2,742.00 as a personal needs allowance.

 - The amount necessary to pay for the Medicaid applicant’s medical insurance premiums.